-A copy of the auditors' independence declaration for the year ended 30 June 2005, as required under section 307C of the Corporations Act 2001, has been received and can be found on page 23 of the directors' report.
+A copy of the auditors' independence declaration for the year ended 30 June 2005, as required under section 307C of the Corporations Act 2001, has been received and can be found below.

 This report is made in accordance with a resolution of the Board of Directors.